Unit 1: Foundations of Longevity Coaching¶

 Years 6-10+.
 Long-term maintenance: Sustain what's working, adapt to aging-related changes, build resilience for the inevitable disruptions life brings.

-Step 4: Choose and Test
+Step 4: Choose and Test¶

-Here's where plans become action.
+This is where plans become action.
 Step 4 is about selecting one specific thing to try, testing it with clear parameters, and seeing what actually happens.

 Choose evidence-based interventions with strong support for longevity outcomes.
 Prioritize the Big Rocks.
 Consider the evidence hierarchy: meta-analyses and systematic reviews carry more weight than individual studies or expert opinion.